It's the middle of July, which means we're suffering from the Great British Weather Syndrome. Namely, it's always raining.

 We're not talking action and adventure, we're talking proper outdoor adventure.
-Epic climbing, insane mountain videography and tales of the wild.
+Epic climbing, insane mountain videography and tales of the wild in some of the best outdoor films out there.
 Grab your popcorn, put your feet up for a few hours and enjoy the ride.

 Our Picks: The Best Adventure Movies

 OK, I have a thing about never watching the same film twice.
 Once I've experienced it for the first time, there's no going back.
 There are two exceptions to this: Catch Me If You Can (best film ever made) and The Dawn Wall.

 I cannot get enough of this documentary by Josh Lowell and Peter Mortimer.
 If you loved Free Solo, you might love this even more, or at least I did.

 The beginning is an unexpected documentation of legendary free climber Tommy Caldwell's harrowing earlier years climbing in Central Asia, which led to where he is at the time of filming, about to embark on a 3000ft free solo ascent of The Dawn Wall on California's formidable El Capitan.

 The documentary tracks the attempts and practise runs made by Caldwell and his climbing partner Kevin Jorgeson before crescendoing to the dramatic final ascent.